zmx21/polyresponse/README.md

-## Identifying genetic predictors which underlie the heterogeneity in response to treatment.
+## Polygenic modelling of treatment effect heterogeneity
 The standard workflow should be:
 1. Calculate the quality metric of each SNP
     - The scripts assume that genotype files are in bgen format, and organized by chromosome (as from UKBB).